Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Notes:

-• All prices shown are US list and do not include taxes or shipping.
+• All prices are US$ list and do not include taxes or shipping.

 • While Leclerc provides a 2 year warranty on all Weavebirds.
 We extend this to 3 years for any Weavebird purchased from Camilla Valley Farm.